Tony on Flickr© Tony on Flickr

 If you want a super relaxed atmosphere to share with the native wildlife of New Zealand, then Kapiti is your place.
 Just under an hour away from Wellington, the Kapiti Coast is a beach and dune-filled paradise home to nature reserves and small settlements.

-Relax on the beach with a view of Kapiti Island with a local Tuatara beer in hand or horse ride on the coastal cliffs for epic views.
+Relax on the beach with a view of Kapiti Island with a local beer in hand or go for a horse ride on the coastal cliffs for epic views.
 You can even stay on Kapiti Island overnight to spend time with a Maori community and get the rare opportunity to see a kiwi bird in the wild.

 Get your full fix of Kapiti with our complete travel guide to the Kapiti Coast.